geekrelief/vscode-unreal-snippets/README.md

 2. Inside of VS Code go to ***File*** > ***Preferences*** > ***User Snippets*** > ***New Global Snippets file***

 3. Paste the contents of vscode-unreal-snippets.code-snippets.

+### Option 3
+1. Clone vscode-unreal-snippets.

+2. Create a symbolic link of vscode-unreal-snippets.code-snippets in your user snippets folder.
+On Windows that would be in your `AppData/Roaming/Code/User/snippets` folder.